- To minimize your risk of burglary or home theft, be sure to avoid showing signs that you are away on an extended vacation

-If a burglar does enter your home while you’re away, he or she will likely be checking for big-ticket items in your room versus your kids' rooms.
+If a burglar does enter your home while you’re away, he or she will likely be checking for big-ticket items in your room versus your kids' rooms, the pantry or basement.
 Protect your valuables by placing them in a room or space that the intruder might overlook.

 Insure your goods

-Last, are your valuables properly insured?
+If the worst should happen, it’s important to have backup on your most valuable belongings.
 To ensure your home and belongings are fully covered, work with one of our experts at Edina Realty Insurance to secure homeowners insurance.